michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Then answered Eliphaz the Temanite, and said,

-2. Should a wise man utter vain knowledge, and fill his belly with the east wind?vain…: Heb. knowledge of wind
+2. Should a wise man utter vain knowledge, and fill his belly with the east wind?

 3. Should he reason with unprofitable talk? or with speeches wherewith he can do no good?

-4. Yea, thou castest off fear, and restrainest prayer before God.castest…: Heb. makest voidprayer: or, speech
+4. Yea, thou castest off fear, and restrainest prayer before God.

-5. For thy mouth uttereth thine iniquity, and thou choosest the tongue of the crafty.uttereth: Heb. teacheth
+5. For thy mouth uttereth thine iniquity, and thou choosest the tongue of the crafty.

 6. Thine own mouth condemneth thee, and not I: yea, thine own lips testify against thee.